 NYTimes Op Docs, Greta Thunberg Has Given Up on Politicians, October 2021.

 Kurzgesagt – In a Nutshell, “Who is Responsible for Climate Change?
 Who Needs to Fix It,” June 2020.

 The Daily podcast: Can the U.S. Win Back Its Climate Credibility, April 2021.

 The Daily podcast: A New Climate Tipping Point, October 2018.

 Sway podcast, Innovation, Not Trees.
 How Bill Gates Plans to Save the Planet, Feb 2021.

-For the latest Kellogg Faculty research and expertise, exclusive content, and the chance to connect with Insight readers, follow us on our newly-launched LinkedIn page.
+For the latest Kellogg Faculty research and expertise, exclusive content, and the chance to connect with Insight readers, follow us on our LinkedIn page.